Treasure Trap and LARP

 Stells: the Currency of the Treasure Trap LARP

 Treasure Trap was self-regulating with almost nothing by way of what could be termed governance structure.
 People came and stayed in rooms wherever they chose, the restriction being the obvious point that no one should sleep in an area that might need to be prepared for an adventure the next day.
 Rule changes evolved in agreement between the staff and experienced players.
-Soon there sprang up new player-designed schools of magic (each colour based) and new character classes.
+Soon there sprang up new player-designed schools of magic (each colour based), new character classes and player-created guilds, such as the Warriors of Grosmandred (a guild for fighters, created by David Hughes).

 There was an overarching hierarchy within the fantasy world in which people created characters and lived but even that was fluid.
 Pete – as King Sebspa – ruled the castle and the lands around it with his queen (I can’t now remember his partner Diana’s game name), with his sons as princes.
 As leader of the Blue Magic Guild, Torfald the Blue, my game character, had amassed a fortune by offering to lend members of the guild magic items ahead of their adventures in return for ten percent of their treasure.
 Players wanting to earn Stells, the in-game currency, could do so by taking shifts at the gatehouse, where they would greet new arrivals.
 Lacking anything better to do with my hoard, I paid the gatehouse captain (Ian) double the usual rates to be loyal to me and gave him a large fund from which to subvert any other guards he thought would be willing to take bribes.